The VoicePrivacy 2020 Challenge: Results and findings: Conclusions

 \subsection{Open questions and future directions}

 A common understanding of VoicePrivacy is still in its infancy.
-For one, communicating the achieved in layperson terms remains a challenge to better integrate the larger speech community and for outreach to the public at large; for another, VoicePrivacy cannot remain at scratching the surface of privacy issues related to speech and language technology.
-In the first edition, while considering biometric identity as sensitive information, there are other types of sensitive information encoded and transported through speech as a communication medium.
+For one, communicating the achievements in layperson terms remains a challenge to better integrate the larger speech community and for outreach to the public at large; for another, VoicePrivacy cannot remain at scratching the surface of privacy issues related to speech and language technology.
+While considering biometric identity as sensitive information in the first edition, there are other types of sensitive information encoded and transported through speech as a communication medium.
 Moreover, by constraining the first edition to the operability of speech recognition, linguistic features still allow for extracting biometric characteristics to identify authorship.
 Depending on the context, the settings of ASV and ASR systems, one might argue that for prompted speech in automated call centers, there is less subjective variability in what is said; let alone, the goal of VoicePrivacy as a community is speech technology as a whole.

 Future editions of the VoicePrivacy Challenge will include stronger baseline solutions, possible extensions of the tasks, and re-visited evaluation protocols: